Publications by staff in German Studies

-A selection of publications ordered alphabetically by author/editor:
+A selection of book publications by Warwick German Studies staff members:

 - FuchsAfter the Dresden Bombing: Pathways of Memory, 1945 to the Present by Anne Fuchs.
 In this fascinating book, two things come together in rare combination: an exemplary historical site with the weight of global iconicity and a paradigmatic case study that in its broad range of perspectives and approaches sets new standards for cultural memory studies.

 - HodkinsonDeploying Orientalism in History and Culture: From Germany to Central and Eastern Europe Edited by James Hodkinson et al. This volume focuses on the deployment – here the cultural, philosophical, political, and scholarly uses – of "orientalism" in the German-speaking and Central and Eastern European worlds from the late eighteenth century to the present day.
 "This collection is required reading for anyone interested in orientalism, travel writing, and the cultural history of Central and Eastern Europe."
 Robert Lemon, Associate Professor of German, University of Oklahoma.

 - HodkinsonEncounters with Islam in German Culture and Literature Edited by James Hodkinson and Jeff Morrison.
 This highly topical study examines different forms of encounter between German speakers, Muslims and Islamic culture from the Middle Ages to the contemporary period and contains chapters by international scholars.
 'This important essay collection will be an essential reference point for all those examining the increasing presence of Islam within German culture,' Ritchie Robertson in Modern Language Review, April 2011.